DragonJoker/Ashes/README.md

 ## Supported platforms

-- Windows.
+- Vulkan Renderer: Windows, Linux, MacOS.
-- Linux.
+- OpenGL Renderer: Windows, Linux.
-- MacOS.
+- Direct3D11 Renderer: Windows.

 ## How to use it